skmin-lab/unixmd/docs/source/workflow.rst

 | DOTPOPD   | x    | x  | x  | o    |
 +-----------+------+----+----+------+

-.. note:: If you put **propagation** = *"density"* when setting the MD method, PyUNIxMD provides 'BOCOH' and 'BOPOP'.
+.. note:: If you put **propagation** = *"density"* when setting an MD method, PyUNIxMD provides 'BOCOH' and 'BOPOP'.
-   However, if you put **propagation** = *"coefficient"* when setting the MD method, PyUNIxMD provides 'BOCOEF' rather than 'BOCOH' and 'BOPOP'.
+   However, if you put **propagation** = *"coefficient"* when setting an MD method, PyUNIxMD provides 'BOCOEF' rather than 'BOCOH' and 'BOPOP'.

 - MDENERGY